InvaHealth/InvaHealthDDdescriptors/README.md

 # **Method_reliability_Explanation**

-Detailed explanation why a particular methodological approach used for cost estimation was deemed as of high or low reliability based on expert opinion.
+Detailed explanation why a particular approach used for cost estimation was deemed high or low reliability based on expert opinion.

 # **Method_reliability_Expert_Name**

-Complete name and contact details of the expert who deemed the reliability of the cost entry.
+Complete name and contact details (e.g., institution, e-mail, webpage) of the expert who deemed the reliability of the cost entry.

 # **Overlap**